Breukelen Houses

-Breukelen Houses (/ˈbrʊklaɪn/ BRUUK-lyne), also known as Breukelen or Brookline Projects, is a large housing complex maintained in Canarsie, Brooklyn, by the New York City Housing Authority (NYCHA).
+Breukelen Houses (/ˈbrʊklaɪn/ BRUUK-lyne), also known as Breukelen and referred to locals as “Brookline” is a large housing complex maintained in the Canarsie neighborhood of Brooklyn, by the New York City Housing Authority (NYCHA).
+The housing complex is bounded by East 103rd and East 105th Streets to the west, Flatlands Avenue to the south, Stanley Avenue to the north, and Williams Avenue to the east.
+The complex sits on 64.98 acre and consists of 1,595 apartment units inside 30 structures, all of which are either three or seven stories high.
+As of March 2008, the population was estimated to be 4,038.
 Its main office is located at 618 East 108th Street, Brooklyn, NY 11236.
-It is bounded by Flatlands Avenue, East 103rd Street, Williams Avenue and Stanley Avenue.
-The community sits on 64.98 acre and consists of 1,595 apartment units inside 30 structures, all of which are either three or seven stories high.
-As of March 2008 the population was estimated to be 4,038.

 History

 The Breukelen Houses gets its name from the Dutch in 1683, when present-day Brooklyn was known as Breukelen (named after the Dutch town of Breukelen).
 It later changed to Brockland, Brocklin, Brookline, and finally Brooklyn.
 The housing project borders the community of Flatlands to the southeast.